Cray-HPE/docs-csm/operations/iuf/workflows/image_preparation.md

     ```

 1. Inspect the newly-created management NCN and managed node images, CFS configurations, and BOS session templates to ensure they are correct before continuing with the next steps of the workflow.
 The artifacts can be identified
-by examining the Kubernetes ConfigMap associated with the activity.
-See the [`prepare-images` Artifacts created](../stages/prepare_images.md#artifacts-created) documentation for instructions and examples.
+by examining the output from `iuf run` or by examining the Kubernetes ConfigMap associated with the activity.
+See the [`prepare-images` Artifacts created](../stages/prepare_images.md#artifacts-created) documentation for
+instructions and examples.

 Once this step has completed: